wazers/wme-streetviewavailability/README.md

-# wme-streetviewavailability
+# WME Street View Availability
 WME userscript that shows the availability of Street View imagery.
-Still very much in beta, but the basics are there.
+This was quickly thrown together and is still very much in beta, but the basics are there.

 ## How to use

 ![Open Maps layers](https://tomputtemans.com/waze-scripts/images/StreetView-drag.jpg)

+Whenever you drag the Street View marker in the map editor, blue lines indicating where Street View imagery is available will appear.

 ## Installation instructions